 Reflections on blackness and racial subjugation must respond to different histories and contexts.
 The largest African diaspora in the world is found in Brazil.
 In South Asia also, the colour of a woman’s skin can subject her to structural prejudice.
 Skin-lightening creams are used widely across the country, derogatory phrases are directed at women with dark skin or indigenous features, and advertisements for arranged marriages explicitly favour ‘fair skin’.
 The Collective Body brings together these two generations of female-led collectives from South Asia and South America for a 5-hour tea party to compare experiences, and in their words, to ‘darken our thoughts.’

-The results of these discussions will be published in Bangla, English, and Portuguese on social media, follow #darkeningthoughts Shako will also run a workshop about black empowerment on 13 February from 4–6pm in the 4th floor workshop area.
+The results of these discussions were published in Bangla, English, and Portuguese on social media, following #darkeningthoughts.
+Shako also ran a workshop on black empowerment on 13 February from 4–6pm in the 4th floor workshop area.

 Shoni Mongol Adda